Global health crisis brings a much-needed break for nature

 If there is a bright side to this pandemic, it’s that it’s forced us to slow down.
 To spend more time with loved ones, to learn how to adapt to challenging and changing circumstances, and to observe how powerful collective action really is.
 And that forced slow down has made Mother Nature a little happier!

-How coronavirus is affecting the environment
+How coronavirus pandemic is affecting the environment

 Significant air quality improvements around the world